 This is a new fully funded, accelerated program that allows you to become a Personal Support Worker in 6 months.

-The program is offered through publically funded community colleges.
+The program is offered through publically funded community colleges Ontario.

 There is an initial, non-refundable application fee of $95 but beyond that, there is no other cost.

-There may be some other costs to obtain your vulnerable screening.
+There may be some other costs to obtaining your vulnerable screening.

 Textbooks are covered under the program.

-The program is split into two parts, theory, and field placement.
+The program is split into two parts, theory, and clinical placement.